sushrutaproject2/sushrutaproject2.github.io/_posts/2026-02-12-Dhanvantari-again.md

 >
 > "As Dhanvantari declared" is a statement by the editor.

 This deserves some unpacking.
 First, it is unexpected that Gayadāsa referred to the Dhanvantari phrase as a *sūtra*.
 This term usually refers to a laconic technical statement in a text such as Pāṇini's grammar or the *Yogasūtra*, rather than a prose phrase.
 Second, is his use of the term प्रतिसंस्कर्ता "editor, reviser."
 The term can be used to refer to someone who rewrites, edits or supplements an original text.
-In the context of medical literature, the most famous person referred to with this term is [Ḍṛḍhabala](https://panditproject.org/index.php/entity/108545/person) (fl. ca. 300 CE), who revised the *Carakasaṃhitā* and actually wrote seventeen chapters of the *Cikitsāsthāna* and the whole of the *Kalpasthāna* and the *Siddhi* sections of that work {% cite meul-hist -l 1A: 130%}.
+In the context of medical literature, the most famous person referred to with this term is [Ḍṛḍhabala](https://panditproject.org/index.php/entity/108545/person) (fl. ca. 300 CE) who, by his own admission, revised the *Carakasaṃhitā* and actually wrote seventeen chapters of the *Cikitsāsthāna* and the whole of the *Kalpasthāna* and the *Siddhi* sections of that work {% cite meul-hist -l 1A: 130%}.
 Thus, it is quite a strong term to use, invoking the idea not of someone who makes minor changes, but of someone who may perform wholesale rewriting of a text.

 We have some reflections on the meaning of this term  प्रतिसंस्कर्ता by the commentator Ḍalhaṇa.
 In his comments on the very opening of the *Suśrutasaṃhitā*, Ḍalhaṇa divided the statements of the work, which he called *sūtras*, into four categories:   those of a reviser, of a partisan person, of a student or of a teacher {%  cite  susr-1938 -l 1 %}: